 This course is designed for students who would like an opportunity to write creatively.
 The course aims to stimulate keener and more sensitive observations of life, to provide a medium for self-expression, and to enhance and develop writing talent.
 Writing assignments are varied and challenging, and cover the use of figurative language, the writing of short stories, short plays, and poetry.
 Representative examples of literary forms are analyzed as a pre-writing activity.
 Student work is frequently read aloud and discussed.
 The teacher provides constructive, detailed criticism.
 Peer evaluation is offered, as well.
-This is an elective course and does not fulfill the English program requirement.

-CREATIVE WRITING II
+COURSE: CREATIVE WRITING II